Clearing your path or driveway - the Snow Code

 Don't be put off clearing paths because you're afraid someone will get injured.
 Remember, people walking on snow and ice have a responsibility to be careful themselves.

-Follow the advice below to make sure you clear the pathway safely and effectively.
+Follow the advice from the Department for Transport below to make sure you clear the pathway safely and effectively.

 And don't believe the myths - it's unlikely you'll be sued or held legally responsible for any injuries if you have cleared the path carefully.